xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 - In the simple example, we unify the need for logging analytics events for categories and products.
 - First, we define a protocol called `CatalogItem` (component), which will be shared between `CateglogCategory` and `CatalogProduct`.
 - Then we include the `analyticsEvent` method, which returns a string representing the event to be logged.
-- This approach allows for a unified way of approaching event logging when users interact with items in the catalog, whether they are categories or products.
+- This approach allows for a unified way of logging events when users interact with items in the catalog, whether they are categories or products.

 ```swift
 public protocol CatalogItem: Hashable {